dranjan/targetfly/README.md

 which will serve files from the current working directory on port 8080.
 The most complicated usage is

-    node path/to/targetfly/index.js --port [PORT] --directory [DIRECTORY]
+    node path/to/targetfly/index.js --port [PORT] \

-which chooses an arbitrary port and root directory.
+                                    --directory [DIRECTORY] \
+                                    --tar [PROGRAM] \
+                                  [ --show-hidden ]

+which chooses an arbitrary port, root directory, and tar binary.
+The last shown option, `--show-hidden`, will allow the server to serve files whose names begin with '.', which is disabled by default.